KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws2-yeoman/3generate.md

 1. Type `yo` <i class="fa fa-share fa-rotate-180"></i>.
 Select the **Fountain Webapp** option.

 1. Make the selections in the following screenshot.
+On the CI platform option, press `Enter` to skip it.

    ![](images/fountain-webapp-options.png)

+   {% hint style='info' %}
+The fountain webapp generator may display a message asking to report usage statistics.
+Choose whichever option you wish.
+   {% endhint %}

    {% hint style='danger' %}
 Yeoman installs a bunch of files and can take a few minutes.
 It might seem like nothing is going on in your CLI at times.
 This is a great time to get another drink & socialize with your neighbors!